rovaughn/etabs/README.md

 as needing to be aligned with the variable names.
 Also the only time multiple spaces are generally used is specifically when aligning something.
-TAB characters that aren't leading whitespace are also elastic tabs, allowing you to just hit TAB to insert an elastic tab into a file regardless of
+TAB characters that aren't leading whitespace are also elastic tabs, allowing you to just hit TAB to insert an elastic tab without worrying about alignment.

 The upside is it doesn't really require any editor support or weird unicode characters to implement elastic tabstops in a way that works with any language.